Simulation of open quantum systems on universal quantum computers: Reconstruction of the actual dynamical process

 For short-time simulations, this error scaling is acceptable.
 However, for long-time simulations, the error accumulation during the iteration may become significant.
-To overcome this difficulty, we prove that in the long time limit, both the adjoint density matrix and the dissipated density matrix will converge to the same steady state.
-To see this, assume that the steady state $\rho_s$ is reached at time $T$, thus we have $\rho_s = \rho(T)=\rho(T+\delta t)$.
+In this case, we can suppress $\delta t$ to reduce the simulation error.
+Furthermore, we prove that in the long time limit, both the adjoint density matrix and the dissipated density matrix will converge to the same steady state.
+To see this, assume that the steady state $\rho_s$ satisfying $d\rho_s/dt=0$ is reached at time $T$, thus we have $\rho_s = \rho(T)=\rho(T+\delta t)$.
 Then from Eq. \ref{eq-refun1} we have

 Now it is clear that their steady states are the same.
-This provides the capability of long-time simulation in our procedure, in which the adjoint channel itself can approximate the target dissipative system.
-Detailed data-processing analysis can be found in supplementary information \ref{supp-dataprocess}.
+This provides the potential for long-time simulation in our procedure, especially when studying steady states \cite{Liu2021steady} and thermal equilibrium properties.
+Detailed data-processing analysis can be found in Appendix \ref{supp-dataprocess}.
+Moreover, this convergence property is also promising in some state preparation problems, like many-body thermal or ground states, which can be encoded as the steady states of Lindbladians \cite{Harrington2022Engineered, chen2023quantum, Ding2024Single, li2024dissipative, brunner2024lindblad}.
+With the adjoint channel, we can avoid simulating the exact dynamics, highlighting the potential of Lindblad engineering for efficient state preparation.